CURRENT ABSTRACTION

 THINGS FALL APART

 In this series I wanted to deal with pictorial depth, weight, light and shadow.
-The subject of nondescript objects or parts of things is a surrogate for the ambition to make something in a world of impermanence.
+The subject of nondescript objects or parts of things is a metaphor for impermanence.
 This conceit lends itself to improvisation, discovery and play.
 I try to keep the process open and unconscious for as long as possible.
 Ultimately, the need for pictorial strategies asserts itself and I respond to formal opportunities to construct an image that makes sense to me.

 THE GUTENBERG VARIATIONS